Nravitejareddy/OIBSIP/README.md

 - JavaScript event handling and logic

 ## ▶ How to Run
-Simply open `index.html` in your browser.
+Open `index.html` in your browser.

+---

 # 🎯 Level 2 – Task 02: Tribute Page